josephpford/qa-training/modules/M15/exercises/M15-exercise-introduction-to-quality-engineering.md

 Q: Why is automation so important on an Agile project?
 A:

-Q: What are some problems that Test Data Management seeks to alleviate?
-A:

 Q: Have you ever encountered a defect "in the wild"?
 How did it make you feel about the company or the product you were using?
 A:

 Q: Why is regression testing important?
-A:

-Q: How would you decide which test cases are good candidates for automating?
-Are there any test cases that are not good for automating?
 A:

 Q: If a defect doesn't cause any customer problems at all, is it a defect?
 (Does a falling tree make a sound if no one hears it?)